An inverse problem for the wave equation with source and receiver at distinct points: Introduction

 \section{Introduction}

-We address the inverse problem of determining the damping coefficient or the density coefficient of a medium by probing it with an external point source and by measuring the responses at a single point for a certain period of time.
+We address the inverse problem of determining the density coefficient of a medium by probing it with an external point source and by measuring the responses at a single point for a certain period of time.